doug-wade/docs/_docs_security/1_how-snyk-finds-vulns.md

 title: How Snyk finds out about new vulnerabilities
 ---

-<p>We monitor existing node.js security portals and tools, such as <a href="https://nodesecurity.io/">Node Security Project</a>, the <a href="https://groups.google.com/forum/#!forum/nodejs-sec">nodejs-sec Google Group</a>, or <a href="http://retirejs.github.io/retire.js/">Retire.js</a>.
-We also monitor Github activity and other online sources for new vulnerabilities.</p>
+We monitor existing node.js security portals and tools, such as (Node Security Project)[https://nodesecurity.io/], the [nodejs-sec Google Group](https://groups.google.com/forum/#!forum/nodejs-sec), or [Retire.js](http://retirejs.github.io/retire.js/).
+We also monitor Github activity and other online sources for new vulnerabilities.